 In the 1950s, the trend for frugal cooks tired of paying exorbitant bakery prices was to purchase a cast-iron lamb mold to make it themselves.
-These molds are considered family treasures that are passed back forth at Easter time and down through the years.
+These molds are considered family treasures that are passed down at Easter time and through the years.

 Pound cake is the best candidate for a mold because of its close crumb.
 Scratch-made or purchased pound cake mixes both work fine.
 Extra batter can be used to make a little cake for the swieconka basket.

-- Place coconut and green food coloring in a zip-top back and shake it, to color the coconut.
+Place coconut and green food coloring in a zip-top bag and shake it, to color the coconut.
 Place green "grass" around the lamb.

 Serve for Easter and enjoy.